cms-tsg-fog/training/openstack.md

+# About the RateMon API

+* Files that constitute the RateMon API:
+    - [server.py](https://gitlab.cern.ch/cms-tsg-fog/ratemon/-/blob/master/ratemon/server.py): This is the script that is actually running on e.g. `ater`.
+It depends on `ratemon.yaml`.
+The [Connexion quickstart](https://connexion.readthedocs.io/en/latest/quickstart.html) documentation explains how this is set up.
+    - [ratemon.yaml](https://gitlab.cern.ch/cms-tsg-fog/ratemon/-/blob/master/ratemon/api/ratemon.yaml): This yaml file defines the endpionts that the user (e.g. OMS) can point to.
+It depends on `app.py`. this [OpenAPI tutorial](https://idratherbewriting.com/learnapidoc/pubapis_openapi_tutorial_overview.html) explains how the yaml file is structured.
+    - [app.py](https://gitlab.cern.ch/cms-tsg-fog/ratemon/-/blob/master/ratemon/app.py): This script imports `plotTriggerRates` and defines the functions that are the link between the endpoints that the user (e.g. OMS) points to (which are defined in the yaml) and the underlying RateMon code.
+In other words, this script includes the functions that are "called" in the yaml file, and these functions are essentially wrappers around RateMon functions.

+* Slides explaining how the RateMon API is set up:
+    - Presentation to OMS (Apr 27, 2021) [slides](https://indico.cern.ch/event/1032855/contributions/4337590/attachments/2234073/3786146/ratemon_update_for_oms_meeting_kmohrman.pdf) (see especially the backup slides)

 # Connecting to a CERN OpenStack VM running the RateMon API

 Set up ssh to use the necessary private key.